Pennsylvania man pleads guilty in arson attack at governor’s mansion while Shapiro’s family slept

-Cody Balmer, 38, also entered pleas to terrorism, 22 counts of arson, aggravated arson, burglary, aggravated assault of Gov. Josh Shapiro, 21 counts of reckless endangerment and loitering in the April 13 attack that did millions of dollars in damage to the state-owned brick building.
+Cody Balmer also entered pleas to terrorism, 22 counts of arson, aggravated arson, burglary, aggravated assault of Shapiro, 21 counts of reckless endangerment and loitering in the April 13 attack that caused millions of dollars in damage to the state-owned brick building.

-Under a plea deal, Balmer was sentenced to 25 to 50 years in prison.
+Under a plea deal, Balmer was sentenced to 25 to 50 years in prison, far less than he could have faced if the case had gone to trial.
+He declined to address the judge about the crime, answering questions with short, simple answers.

+Defense attorney Bryan Walk said Balmer “is taking full responsibility” and paying “a hefty price for a man who's 38 years old.”

-Shapiro and members of his family had to be awakened and evacuated, but no one was injured.
-The multiple endangerment charges reflected the number of people in the residence at the time, including the governor's family, guests and state troopers.
+Shapiro and members of his family had to be awakened and evacuated, but no one was injured in the fire.
+The multiple arson and endangerment charges reflected the number of people in the residence at the time, including the governor's family, guests and state troopers.

 The fire was set hours after they celebrated the Jewish holiday of Passover with a Seder in the residence.
 Prosecutors played video clips that showed Molotov cocktails going off and a figure inside and outside the residence.
 Judge Deborah Curcillo called the video “horrific” and “very frightening.”

+Dauphin County District Attorney Fran Chardo told the court the video shows Balmer hitting the doors leading to where Shapiro and his family were sleeping, but he was unable to get through.
+Smoke was building up inside as Balmer deployed the second incendiary device.
+Fifteen overnight guests — including children — and two state troopers were inside.

+Shapiro and his wife, Lori, provided a victim statement read in court that described how they were left feeling exposed in ways they would not have imagined, calling it “a fear and anxiety we are learning to live with.”
+The experience has added stress to their children's lives, they wrote.

 Balmer told police he planned to beat Shapiro with a small sledgehammer if he had encountered him after breaking into the building, according to court documents.
-Balmer turned himself in the next afternoon to face charges of attempted homicide, terrorism, aggravated arson and aggravated assault.
+Balmer turned himself in the next afternoon.

 Police say Balmer broke in through the southern wing of the residence, into a room often used to entertain crowds and display art.
 Investigators recovered two broken glass beer bottles containing gasoline.
 The fire charred walls, tables, buffet serving dishes, plates and a piano.
 Window panes and brick around doors and windows were also damaged.

-Shapiro's Jewish faith and the attack during the Passover weekend raised questions about Balmer's motivation, but Balmer told The Associated Press in a May letter from jail that had not been a factor in his decision.
+The attack against a Jewish governor during the Passover weekend raised questions about Balmer's motivation, but Balmer told The Associated Press in a May letter from jail that had not been a factor in his decision.

 “He can be Jewish, Muslim, or a purple people eater for all I care and as long as he leaves me and mine alone,” Balmer wrote.